amadeuszsz/autoware-documentation/docs/tutorials/f1tenth/concepts/eadrc-longitudinal-controller.md

-# Error based ADRC logitudinal controller
+# Error-based ADRC logitudinal controller

-Error based ADRC (Active Disturbance Rejection Control) is an control method that estimate extended state of object.
-That's state consist of total disturbance and state of the object.
-In the error base concept, state of object is error and its derivatives up to the number of object order.
+Error-based ADRC (Active Disturbance Rejection Control) is a control method that estimates the extended state of an object.
+This state consists of the total disturbance and the state of the object.
+In the error-based concept, the state of the object is represented by the error and its derivatives up to the order of the object.

-Longitudianl controller takes velocity from way point as input and acceleration as output (control signal).
+Longitudianl controller takes velocity from waypoint as input and produces acceleration as output (control signal).

-To create ESO, the order of the object must be know.
-Result of identification are following:
+To create an ESO, the order of the object must be known.
+The results of the identification are as follows:

 <img src="result_of_identification.png" alt="Opis obrazka" style="width:50%;">

-The plot shows dynamics of integrating system, so the order of control object is 1 and order of is 2 (order of object + 1).
+The plot shows the dynamics of an integrating system, so the order of the control object is 1 and the order of the ESO is 2 (order of the object + 1).

-Controller consist of one main class and second that are responsible of extended state observer.
-ESO class have method to initialize obserwer, calculate state of ESO and helper functions.
-Main class despite of the common function for logitudinal controller, have function to calculate control signal.
+The controller consists of one main class and a second class that is responsible for the extended state observer (ESO).
+The ESO class has methods to initialize the observer, calculate the state of the ESO and provide helper functions.
+The main class, in addition to common functions for the longitudinal controller, has a function to calculate the control signal.

-There are some plots which compare performance eADRC and PID longitudinal controller.
+There are some plots that compare the performance of the eADRC and PID longitudinal controllers.

 Error based controller ADRC: